EverettYou/everettyou.github.io/pages/Research.md

 ### Correlated Quantum Many-Body System

 Electrons and spins are microscopic degrees of freedoms governed by quantum mechanics.
-When they are put togeter and interact with each other strongly, exotic collective phenomema can emerge in the system.
+When they are put together and interact with each other strongly, exotic collective phenomema can emerge in the system.
 The study of quantum many-body systems underlies our understanding of correlated materials and quantum devices.

 #### Unconvensional Superconductor